On the Applicability of the Geodesic Deviation Equation in General Relativity: Applicability of the Geodesic Deviation Equation

 and depends on the eccentricity, whereas in the first case the result was independent of the perturbation parameters.

-It should be mentioned that in the Newtonian solution \eqref{eq_NewtonDevSolOrbit} no perigee precession is present since there is only one frequency involved, i.e.\ the Keplerian frequency $\Omega_K$.
+It should be mentioned that in the Newtonian solution \eqref{eq_NewtonDevSolOrbit} no perigee precession is present since there is only one frequency, the Keplerian frequency $\Omega_K$, involved.
 In Newtonian gravity (at least for a spherically symmetric potential) the Kepler ellipses are closed.
 Hence, as it is well-known, the precession of an elliptical orbit is a relativistic effect.
-It is recovered in the framework of the first order geodesic deviation equation due to the appearance of a second frequency in the solution.
+It is recovered in the framework of the first order geodesic deviation equation due to the appearance of a second frequency in the relativistic solution.